jchristgit/bolt/docs/cogs/antispam.md

-# Automod
+# Antispam
-Bolt includes automod functionality named Uncomplicated Spam Wall (USW).
+Bolt includes antispam functionality named Uncomplicated Spam Wall (USW).
 When configured properly, this can take a lot of work of moderators.
 This page describes how to do so.

 USW functions by applying *rules* on messages sent by users.